kammitama5/kammitama5.github.io/_posts/2023-01-05-Thursday-January-5th.md

 - This was a neat find!
 Apparently the non-Desargues matroid is involved in secret sharing schemes?
 - So this is a long chapter; it's about 100 pages long.
 I am splitting it up into 2 sets of notes based on 50 pages each.
 I also will add some of the notes on the papers I listed below, probably in (b) as well.
 It's a very enjoyable chapter in that it's pretty algebraic.
 I really enjoyed the tie-in to abelianness of properties (hello Algebra I!).
+Once again, excuse the typos.

 ## Readings
 - Dembrowski (1968)